“Listen to them, the children of the night. What music they make!” Dracula said it, and who are we to argue with Dracula?!

 Kim Gordon provides the heavy breathing vocals for this dissonant ambient mess of a song in which love feels like a slithering, clanging infection.
-The music slides into your brain before cracking itself apart.
+The music slides into your brain before it cracks itself apart.

 “Enter Sandman” is better known, but this tribute to H.P.
 Lovecraft captures Metallica at an early towering prog peak.
 The music is actually huge enough to feel like a fit background for the hunter of the shadows as he rises.

-Johnette Napolitano channels rockabilly sirens past to put a really frightening amount of insinuation into lines like “There’s a crack in the mirror and a bloodstain on the bed/Oh, you were a vampire and, baby, I'm a walking dead.”
+Johnette Napolitano channels rockabilly sirens past to put a really frightening amount of insinuation into spooky lyrics.

-31. I Wake Up and I See the Face of the Devil—Diamanda Galas (1991)
+33. I Wake Up and I See The Face of The Devil—Diamanda Galas (1991)

 Operatic art noise ear-piercer Diamanda Galas’ conversation with the abyss is more staged dialogue than music.
-Except for that piercing tone which won’t stop oh god make it stop the screaming it keeps getting louder make it stop.
+Except for that piercing tone.

 La Llorona, the weeping woman, is the ghost of a mother who drowned her children and haunts riverbanks.
 Costa Rican-born Vargas’ version of this Mexican traditional tune is mysterious and heartbroken, drawing you close—but not too close.

-Nick Cave stole the title phrase from Milton, and uses it to build a towering goth cabaret ode to a demonic seducer.
-“You’re one miscroscopic cog/in his catastrophic plan/designed and directed/by his red right hand.”
+Nick Cave stole the title phrase from Milton and uses it to build a towering goth cabaret ode to a demonic seducer.

 This is the single in which Gravediggaz created the horrorcore rap subgenre.
-Prince Paul, Frukwan, RZA and Too Poetic built it out of spooky moog samples, beats to chill your spine, and profane black humor rhymes I can’t quote in a family publication.
+Prince Paul, Frukwan, RZA, and Too Poetic built it out of spooky mood samples, beats to chill your spine, and profane black humor rhymes I can’t quote in a family publication.